quic/aimet/Docs/user_guide/examples.rst

 AIMET examples are *Jupyter Notebooks* that are intended to:

 - Familiarize you with the AIMET APIs
-- Demonstrate basic usage: how to apply AIMET to a model
+- Demonstrate how to apply AIMET to a model
-- Teach you how to use AIMET quantization and compression
+- Teach you how to use AIMET quantization and compression techniques

-For more details on each of the features and APIs see :ref:`Links to User Guide and API Documentation<ug-index>`.
+For a discussion of quantization techniques, see :doc:`/user_guide/model_quantization`.

+For a discussion of compression techniques, see :doc:`/user_guide/model_compression`.

+For the API reference, see:

+- :doc:`/api_docs/torch` for PyTorch
+- :doc:`/api_docs/keras` for TensorFlow
+- :doc:`/api_docs/onnx` for ONNX

 Browse the notebooks
 ====================

-The following table provides links to browsable versions of the notebooks for several different AIMET features.
+The following tables provide links to viewable versions of the notebooks for AIMET quantization and compression features.
+Instructions after the tables describe how to run the notebooks.

 **Model Quantization Examples**